cdfishe1/nanny-now/README.md

 * More robust searching with the ability to narrow searches by criteria such as languages, years of experience, etc.
 * Text messaging between parents and nannies
 * Development of an internal messaging system so that emails could be eliminated.
+* Integrate a payment system (Stripe or PayPal)
+* Adding Terms and Conditions
+* Conducting actual background checks before a Nanny is able to sign up and be booked for hire
+* Rate and review for families and nannies
+* See current bookings or nannies you've used in the past
+* Favorite/bookmark nannies while you are searching through results

 ## Special Thanks